rayblake800/Pocket-Home-Bismuth-Vanilla/docs/modules/GLib.md

 ThreadHandler is an abstract basis for a class that manages a GLib\::SharedThread subclass instance.
 Every object of a given ThreadHandler subclass safely shares access to a single SharedThread subclass instance.

 ## D-Bus Communication
-D-Bus is a system providing inter-process communication and remote method calling in GNU/Linux.
+D-Bus is a system providing inter-process communication and remote function calling in GNU/Linux.
 The GLib library provides an interface programs may use to communicate through D-Bus.
 The GLib module provides tools for using and managing this interface.

 #### [GLib\::DBus\::Proxy](../../Source/Framework/GLib/DBus/GLib_DBus_Proxy.h)
 Proxy is an Owned\::Object subclass that represents a remote object within another process, accessed over D-Bus.
-It is able to read and change the remote object's properties, and call methods that the remote object provides.
+It is able to read and change the remote object's properties, and call functions that the remote object provides.
 Each unique D-Bus object type should be accessed through its own DBus\::Proxy subclass.

 #### [GLib\::DBus\::SignalHandler](../../Source/Framework/GLib/DBus/GLib_DBus_SignalHandler.h)
 DBus\::SignalHandler is a subclass of GLib\::Signal\::Handler that handles signals emitted over D-Bus through a DBus\::Proxy object.
 Each Proxy subclass that requires signal handling should provide a SignalHandler subclass to handle the specific signals that object will create.